loleik/Advent-of-Code-2023/README.md

 ## Notes
 + Day 12 part 2 is not complete.
 As of right now I don't see any way I can do it.
 I am trying to understand the dynamic programming approach but I am making no progress at all.
++ Day 13 Part 2 is not complete.